6 Common Vrbo Scams and How to Avoid Them

 2. Fake listings

 Watch out for fake listings that might be attempts by fraudsters to get you to pay upfront.
 In some cases, the fraudster will leave the fake listing up.
-You show up to the property and may not be able to get in — or it might not exist at all.
+You show up to the vacation rental and may not be able to get in — or it might not exist at all.

 Depending on the situation, Vrbo might be able to help you get access to a different property, but the damage is likely already done.